-Tommaso Soave is Assistant Professor at the Department of Legal Studies.
+Tommaso Soave is an Assistant Professor at the Department of Legal Studies.
 His research focuses on international economic law, international dispute settlement, legal theory, and sociological approaches to global governance.
-Tommaso is currently writing a book titled The Judicial Backstage: The Power of Everyday Practices in International Adjudication, where he explores the socio-professional dynamics of the international legal community and assesses their impact on the rulings of international courts and tribunals.
+Tommaso's first book, The Everyday Makers of International Law (CUP 2022), explores the socio-professional dynamics of the international legal community and assesses their impact on the rulings of international courts and tribunals.
 He has also published numerous papers in his areas of research.

 Tommaso previously worked as a dispute settlement lawyer at the World Trade Organization and as an associate attorney at Sidley Austin LLP.
 He regularly serves as a consultant for intergovernmental and non-governmental organisations on matters of trade and investment law.
-In addition to his position at CEU, he holds a visiting lecturer appointment at the Graduate Institute of International and Development Studies (IHEID).
-Tommaso has earned degrees from the IHEID, Harvard Law School, Sciences Po Paris, and the University of Turin, and has been called to the Bar of New York.
+In addition to his position at CEU, in 2022-2023 he will hold a visiting professor appointment at the University of Graz.
+Tommaso has earned degrees from the Graduate Institute of International and Development Studies, Harvard Law School, Sciences Po Paris, and the University of Turin, and has been called to the Bar of New York.

 The Everyday Makers of International Law: From Great Halls to Back Rooms (Cambridge University Press, 2022)

 'The Myth of the Lone Judge: Comparing International Judicial Bureaucracies', 116 American Journal of International Law Unbound 373 (2022)

 'Digital Humanitarians and International Lawyers: Worlds Apart or Two Sides of the Same Coin?', 25 Max Planck Yearbook of United Nations Law (2022)

 'The Politics of Time in Domestic and International Lawmaking', in K. Polackova Van Der Ploeg et al. (eds.), International Law and Time: Narratives and Techniques (Springer, 2022)